nackdai/aten/README.md

 #### docker-compose

-You also need to ensure your host accept X forwared connections.
+You also need to ensure your host accept X forward connections.
 See [Docker in How to run](#RunOnDocker)

-And, run docker container via docker-compose like the following:
+And, run the docker container via docker-compose like the following:

 ```shell
 docker-compose -f .devcontainer/docker-compose.yml run aten